Skip to main content

 Special Crafting

 In some cases, outputs must be created dynamically from inputs.
-Most of the time, this is to set data components on the output by copying or calculating their values from the input stacks.
+Most of the time, this is to set data components on the output by calculating their values from the input stacks.
 These recipes usually only specify the type and hardcode everything else.
 For example:

 {